SRINI-J/Object_detection/README.md

 # How to run a scripts

 Download the scripts and adhere to the outlined process as specified within the notebook.

+# Additional Work (Image Contour Detection and Light Predictions)

+I have conducted further experimentation to explore image contour detection and light predictions.
+Please disregard these code snippets as they are not directly related to the main content provided.